mmistakes/made-mistakes-jekyll/_posts/2012-12-13-stefstivala-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @stefstivala"
+title: "Cap, eye glasses, and tie"
 description: "PaperFaces portrait of @stefstivala drawn with Paper by 53 on an iPad."
 image: paperfaces-stefstivala-twitter-lg
 thumb: paperfaces-stefstivala-twitter-150.jpg